 Snowshoeing is an excellent way to enjoy getting outside all winter and a fun progression for anyone who enjoys hiking or walking outdoors.
 It is also a way to enjoy the outdoors in the winter that requires minimal gear and no specialized skills (unlike skiing!).
-Snowshoeing is taking one step beyond in adventure, fun and challenge so read ahead to learn how to start snowshoeing for absolute beginners!
+Snowshoeing is taking one step beyond in adventure, fun and challenge so read ahead to learn how to start snowshoeing for the first time for absolute beginners!

-This post contains affiliate links to Amazon, which means if you make a purchase I receive a small commission at no cost to you.
+This post contains affiliate links, which means if you make a purchase I may receive a small commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases

 What is Snowshoeing?

 In addition they have some type of traction on the bottom (usually metal spikes of some sort) to help keep from sliding on ice.
 There are times when you can hike or walk on snow without snowshoes, if it’s not very deep or if it’s very packed down and solid on top.
 In the Pacific Northwest, if there’s been a recent snowfall, you definitely need snowshoes to keep from sinking in deeply (and becoming completely exhausted in five minutes).

 Snowshoeing Tips and Safety

 Here are a few tips for how to start snowshoeing in the Pacific Northwest:

 Snowshoeing is much more tiring and slower than hiking or walking.
 How tiring and slow it is does depend a lot on the conditions.
 For example, an uphill trail with two feet of new snow on it will be much slower and MUCH harder than a more packed trail or one that’s on a flatter trail.
 I would recommend cutting your distance and elevation gain AT LEAST in half for what would feel comfortable hiking and definitely more if there’s a lot of new snow.
 Once you get used to it, you can take on steeper and longer snowshoe adventures if you want more challenge.